This is an interview done by ZuuOnline for Christopher Tan, CEO of Providend, in conjunction with Providend’s 17th’s anniversary.

 The financial advisors act was finally enacted on Aug 1, 2002.
 Tan and his team developed their business plan and opened for business when they applied for their license on Jan 1, 2003.

 From its inception, Tan knew they wanted to be different from its competitors.
-“We decided that the best way to give advice was for none of the advisors to take commissions, so we started the fee-only practice.
+“We decided that the best way to give advice was for none of the advisers to take commissions, so we started the fee-only practice.
 Instead of taking commissions for the products we sell, clients pay us a fee for our advice.
 If there are any commissions, they are rebated back to the client.”

 Providend’s advisors would quote a one-off time-based fee to analyse and advise clients for their investment and retirement needs.
 That would include 3 to 4 meetings that involve fact finding, understanding their client’s goals and aspirations and finally providing a detailed report with personalized advice for that client.
 To manage their client’s investment portfolio, they would also charge a separate fee that is pegged to the returns they produce.